IllinoisLegalAidOnline/ilao8_docs/migration_mailchimp.rst

 User subscription integration
 ================================

-All website users are added to the Master list.
+All website users are added to the Master list and then added to the group that they belong to based on subscription:

+* Blog
+* Newsletter
+* Weekly eUpdate
+* Monthly eUpdate

 Groups & Template configuration